peoplepattern/slate/source/includes/_introduction.md

 The People Pattern API is served over HTTPS.
 To ensure data privacy, unecrypted HTTP is not supported.

-All calls require a Content-Type header
+All calls require a Content-Type header.
+If you're POSTing .json files, use:

 `Content-type: application/json`

+For .conf, use:
+`Content-type: application/hocon`

 ## Authentication